-This Skinny Peppermint Mocha is a delicious, calorie-wise version of the Starbucks holiday coffee drink complete with candy canes, whipped cream and mint syrup!
+This Skinny Peppermint Mocha recipe is a calorie-friendly version of the famous Starbucks holiday drink that you can make year-round at home!

 - Make the mint syrup.

-Yes you can!
-If you want a richer drink, cut the cocoa powder in half and add 1/2 tbsp of chocolate chips to the bottom of your cup of milk when microwaving.
-Stir everything together – you may need to microwave for an extra minute so that the chocolate chips get fully melted.
-I try to use a high-quality dark chocolate over milk chocolate if I use real chocolate so that it doesn't taste too sweet.
+Yes, you can!
+If you want a richer drink, cut the cocoa powder in half and add 1/2 tbsp. chocolate chips to the bottom of your cup of milk when microwaving then stir everything together.
+You may need to microwave the mixture for an extra minute so that the chocolate chips get fully melted.
+I try to use a high-quality dark chocolate over milk chocolate so that it doesn't taste too sweet.

 Meal prep tools for this recipe

 - I use 16 oz mason jars as cups and storage containers for the mint syrup.